hsk/gomaj/README.md

 # GomaJ Programming Language

-GomaJ is simple translator to Java language, namely, GomaJ is AltJ.
+GomaJ is AltJ, namely, GomaJ is a translator for the Java programming language.

 This compiler made by OCaml, OCamlYacc and OCamlLex.